CHATTG1/PredictiveModeling/ml_dlaas_working_with_new_models.md

 See also [Coding Guidelines for Deep Learning Programs](ml_dlaas_code_guidelines.html) for structuring your code to integrate well with the service.

-You will tthen package these files together by using the .zip format.
-For example, if the model was written in Torch then package your .lua files; if in Caffe then compress the .prototxt file; or if in Tensorflow/Keras/MXNet then compress your .py files.
+You will then package these files together by using the .zip format.
+For example, if the model was written in Torch then package your .lua files; if in Caffe then compress the .prototxt file; or if in TensorFlow/Keras/MXNet then compress your .py files.
 Other compression formats, such as gzip or tar are not supported.
 Consult the documentation for the Deep Learning framework you want to use in order to prepare the model definition files.

 <!-- Supposedly this isn't true anymore >> NOTE: All model definition files must be in the first level of the zip file so ensure there are no nested directories in the zip file. -->